liu-qilong/Jabref2Obsidian/docs/source/index.rst

 Convert the JabRef biblatex repository to Obsidian markdown notes for cross-platform viewing

 .. tip::
-   This documentation provides a :doc:`readme` summarising the major features and a comprehensive :doc:`api`.
+   This documentation provides a :doc:`intro` summarising the major features and a comprehensive :doc:`api`.

 .. toctree::
    :maxdepth: 3
    :caption: Table of Contents:

-   readme
+   intro
    api